Marcus Rashford on same level as Kylian Mbappe, former Man Utd star Saha claims

 IN THREE PHOTOS:

 WHAT NEXT FOR ENGLAND?
-The Three Lions take on Wales in their last match if the group stage on November 29.
+The Three Lions take on Wales in their last match of the group stage on November 29.